 Neeraj Sood, PhD's contact information

 Neeraj Sood, PhD's Bio

-Sood is on the editorial boards of the Journal of Health Economics, Journal of Policy Analysis and Management, and Health Services Research.
+Sood has been on the editorial boards of the Journal of Health Economics, Journal of Policy Analysis and Management, and Health Services Research.
 He is a research associate at the National Bureau of Economic Research and a board member of the American Society of Health Economists.
 Prior to joining USC, he was a senior economist at RAND and a professor at the Pardee RAND Graduate School.